HILIGHT 2026: FLIM & Photonics Event

 Her Talk: Pixels for FLIM: SPADs in monolithic and 3D stacked technology.

-Day 7
+Speaker 7

-Meet Dr Gunnar Blume.
+Meet Dr Gunnar Blume

 He is a senior researcher at the Ferdinand-Braun-Institut, Leibniz-Institut für Höchstfrequenztechnik, Berlin, Germany, where he works on high-power semiconductor lasers and integrated laser modules.
 He received his Diploma in Physics Engineering from the University of Applied Sciences Brandenburg, Germany, in 2002, and completed his PhD at the University of Surrey in 2007.
 Since joining the Ferdinand-Braun-Institute, he has focused on improving semiconductor laser performance for use in spectroscopy, laser cooling and material processing.
 His research interests include tapered semiconductor devices and the link between device physics and practical laser systems.
 He is a member of the German Physical Society and the Institute of Physics.